Algeria entry requirements for Indonesia passport holders

 Frequently asked questions

-No. There is no visa on arrival for Indonesian citizens.
+No. Algeria does not offer visa-on-arrival for Indonesian passport holders.
 You must obtain a visa from an Algerian embassy or consulate before you travel.

 Official sources